Keysafe reads and decrypts Apple Keychain files. Use Keysafe to securely access your passwords and credentials without a

 Other directories may also be included.
 The directories above are the most common.

 Keysafe can read encrypted passwords and credentials from a Keychain file.
 To view encrypted information, the Keychain’s password is required.
 Keysafe does not cirmuvent the security of the Keychain file.

 Below are the available options and flags supported by

-% ./keysafe -h Usage of ./keysafe: -config string File path to configuration. -export string path to write exported contents as .tar.gz, or hypen (-) to write to standard output (stdout) -h Show this help message and exit. (shorthand) -help Show this help message and exit. -l string Path to licence certificate file (PEM encoded) (shorthand) (default "~/.miln/licence.pem") -legal Show legal notices and exit. -licence string Path to licence certificate file (PEM encoded) (default "~/.miln/licence.pem") -path string path to Keychain file or hypen (-) to read from standard input (stdin) (default "~/Library/Keychains/login.keychain-db") -show-licence Show licence details and exit. -v Show version details and exit. (shorthand) -version Show version details and exit.
+% ./keysafe -h Usage of ./keysafe: -config string File path to configuration. -export string path to write exported contents as .tar.gz, or hypen (-) to write to standard output (stdout) -h Show this help message and exit. (shorthand) -help Show this help message and exit. -l string Directory path to licence certificate files (PEM encoded) (shorthand) (default "~/.miln/") -legal Show legal notices and exit. -licence string Directory path to licence certificate files (PEM encoded) (default "~/.miln/") -path string path to Keychain file or hypen (-) to read from standard input (stdin) (default "~/Library/Keychains/login.keychain-db") -show-licence Show licence details and exit. -v Show version details and exit. (shorthand) -version Show version details and exit.

 What is Apple’s Keychain?

 Keychain is Apple’s technology for storing confidential information on macOS.
 The files associated with the Keychain are encoded in the Keychain file format.
 These files typically contain web site passwords, service credentials, and secure notes.
 A Keychain file can also include certificates and private keys used to encrypt and secure connections.

 On macOS, the Keychain is accessible through the Keychain Access application and the

 security command line tool.
 User Keychain files are stored in their